-- To you, your family, and others involved in your care when you are unavailable to communicate (such as during an emergency), when you are present prior to the disclosure and agree to it, or when the information is clearly relevant to their involvement in your health care or payment for health care. - Sharing eligibility information and copayment, coinsurance, and deductible information for dependents with the subscriber of the health
+• To you, your family, and others involved in your care when you are unavailable to communicate (such as during an Emergency), when you are present prior to the disclosure and agree to it, or when the information is clearly relevant to their involvement in your health care or payment for health care.

-- plan in order to facilitate management of health costs and Internal Revenue Service verification. - To your Personal Representative (including parents or guardians of a minor, so long as that information is not further restricted by applicable state or federal laws) or to an individual you have previously indicated is your Designated Representative or is authorized to receive your information.
+- Sharing Eligibility information and copayment, coinsurance, and deductible information for dependents with the subscriber of the health plan in order to facilitate management of health costs and Internal Revenue Service verification. - To your Personal Representative (including parents or guardians of a minor, so long as that information is not further restricted by applicable state or federal laws) or to an individual you have previously indicated is your Designated Representative or is authorized to receive your information.
 Information related to any care a minor may receive without parental consent remains confidential unless the minor authorizes disclosure. - To our business partners and affiliates.
 Tufts Health Plan may contract with other organizations to provide services on our behalf.
 In these cases, Tufts Health Plan will enter into an agreement with the organization explicitly outlining the requirements associated with the protection, use and disclosure of your information.
 The following corporate affiliates of Tufts Health Plan designate themselves as a single affiliated covered entity and may share your information among them: Harvard Pilgrim Health Care, Inc., Harvard Pilgrim Health Care of New England, Inc., HPHC Insurance Company, Inc., Tufts Associated Health Maintenance Organization, Inc., Tufts Health Public Plans, Inc., Tufts Insurance Company, CarePartners of Connecticut, Inc., and Point32Health Services, Inc. Group Health Plan. - To your plan sponsor, when sharing information used for enrollment, plan renewal, or plan administration purposes.
 This is your employer or the employer of your subscriber if you are enrolled through an employer.
-When sharing detailed information, your plan sponsor must certify that they will protect the privacy and security of your information and that the information will not be used for employment decisions. - To government entities, such as the Centers for Medicare & Medicaid Services, the Health Connector, HealthSource RI, or MassHealth, if you are enrolled in a government-funded plan. - To provide information for health research to improve the health of our members and the

-- community in certain circumstances, such as when an Institutional Review Board or Privacy Board approves a research proposal with protocols to protect your privacy, or for purposes preparatory to research. - To comply with laws and regulations, such as those related to workers' compensation programs. - For public health activities, such as assisting public health authorities with disease prevention or control and pandemic response efforts. - To report suspected cases of abuse, neglect, or domestic violence. - For health oversight activities, such as audits, inspections, and licensure or disciplinary actions.
-For example, Tufts Health Plan may submit information to government agencies such as the U.S. Department of Health and Human Services or a state insurance department to demonstrate its compliance with state and federal laws. - For judicial and administrative proceedings, such as responses to court orders, subpoenas, or discovery requests. - For law enforcement purposes, such as to help identify or locate a victim, suspect, or missing person. - Disclosures to coroners, medical examiners, and funeral directors about decedents.
-Tufts Health Plan may also disclose information about a decedent to a person who was involved in their care or payment for care, or to the person with legal authority to act on behalf of the decedent's estate. - To organ procurement organizations for cadaveric organ, eye, or tissue donation purposes, only after your prior authorization. - To prevent a serious threat to your health or safety, or that of another person. - For specialized government functions, such as national security and intelligence activities. - Disclosures by employees for whistleblower purposes.
+When sharing detailed information, your plan sponsor must certify that they will protect the privacy and security of your information and that the information will not be used for employment decisions. - To government entities, such as the Centers for Medicare & Medicaid Services, the Health Connector, HealthSourceRI, or MassHealth, if you are enrolled in a government-funded plan. - To provide information for health research to improve the health of our members and the community in certain circumstances, such as when an Institutional Review Board or Privacy Board approves a research proposal with protocols to protect your privacy, or for purposes preparatory to research. - To comply with laws and regulations, such as those related to workers' compensation programs. - For public health activities, such as assisting public health authorities with disease prevention or control and pandemic response efforts. - To report suspected cases of abuse, neglect, or domestic violence. - For health oversight activities, such as audits, inspections, and licensure or disciplinary actions.
+For example, Tufts Health Plan may submit information to government agencies such as the U.S. Department of Health and Human Services or a state insurance department to demonstrate its compliance with state and federal laws. - For judicial and administrative proceedings, such as responses to court orders, subpoenas, or discovery requests. - For law enforcement purposes, such as to help identify or locate a victim, suspect, or missing person.